jerewill-cisco/intersight-splunk-addon/README.md

 - Proxy Type : Only `http` type is supported.
 Selecting `socks4` or `socks5` will cause all of the Inputs to fail.
 - Host : FQDN or IP address of the HTTP proxy server.
 - Port : TCP port number of the proxy service.
-- Username : Username for proxy servers that require Basic Authenitcation.
+- Username : Username for proxy servers that require Basic Authentication.
 - Password : Password for proxy servers that require Basic Authentication.
 - Remote DNS resolution : This option is not used and it's state doesn't matter.